munificent/game-programming-patterns/book/architecture-performance-and-games.markdown

 ## What is Software Architecture?

 <span name="won't">If</span> you read this book cover to cover, you won't come
-away knowing the linear algebra behind 3D graphics, or the calculus behind game physics.
+away knowing the linear algebra behind 3D graphics or the calculus behind game physics.
 It won't show you how to alpha-beta prune your AI's search tree or simulate a room's reverberation in your audio playback.